Abdelrhman-Sayed70/Data_Structures/B.Classess/README.md

 ## `Access Modifiers`
 - `private` cannot be accessed outside the class
-- `public` can be access any where in the program
+- `public` can be accessed anywhere in the program
 - Convention is to make the fields private and the methods public

 ## `Constructor`